-- On the Ladders sheet, see the different service level estimates, presented in bar charts and tables. - On the Charts sheet, see the data points that were used to produce the estimates. - On the Data Summary sheet, see the data sources that were used to compile data points. - On the individual Data sheets (Water Data, Sanitation Data, Hygiene Data, Waste Management Data, Cleaning Data) see the detailed information and data points compiled from individual national data sources.
+- On the Ladders sheet, see the different service level estimates, presented in bar charts and tables. - On the Charts sheet, see the data points that were used to produce the estimates. - On the Data Summary sheet, see the data sources that were used to compile data points. - On the individual Data sheets (Water Data, Sanitation Data, Hygiene Data, Waste Management Data, Cleaning Data) see the detailed information extracted from individual national data sources.

-The country consultation should focus on the Data Summary tab which lists those sources of data on water, sanitation, hygiene, waste management, and cleaning which have been collected to date (see below for further details).
+The country consultation should focus on the Data Summary tab which lists those sources of data on water, sanitation, hygiene, waste management, and cleaning which have been collected to date.
 The consultation should focus on three main questions:

 a.
-Is the country file missing any relevant national sources of data on drinking water, sanitation and hygiene in schools that would allow for a better estimate?
+Is the country file missing any relevant national sources of data on drinking water, sanitation, hand hygiene, health care waste management, and environmental cleaning in health care facilities that would allow for a better estimate?